Skip to main content

 Our new learning is made up of Growing Roots and Branching Out

-Volunteers can see the learning they need to do, keep track of their progress and check their record through our new digital tool.
-The tool also sends automatic reminders when Safeguarding, Safety and First Response learning need to be renewed.
+Volunteers can see the learning they need to do, keep track of their progress and check their record through My Learning.
+It also sends automatic reminders when Safeguarding, Safety and First Response learning need to be renewed.

 Personal Learning Plans and Adult Personal Files have been retired.